AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

   * [Appendix 2: Using Wireshark to capture network traffic]
   * [Appendix 3: Using Microsoft Message Analyzer to capture network traffic]
   * [Appendix 4: Using Excel to view metrics and log data]
-  * [Appendix 5: Monitoring with Application Insights for Visual Studio Team Services]

 ## <a name="introduction"></a>Introduction
 This guide shows you how to use features such as Azure Storage Analytics, client-side logging in the Azure Storage Client Library, and other third-party tools to identify, diagnose, and troubleshoot Azure Storage related issues.

 ![][1]